ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

   | _, _ -> ()
 ```

-You're probably thinking _"This is perfectly readable I don't see any problem here."_ Let's dial up the complexity a little bit.
+You're probably thinking _"This is perfectly readable I don't see a problem here."_ Let's dial up the complexity a little bit.

 ```fsharp
 let handleDeleteUser